 Cellular structures within the oral cavity show serious degradation after prolonged exposure to e-cigarette aerosols.
 Scientists observed that the delicate lining of the mouth undergoes a process called squamous metaplasia, a precursor to cancer.
 This specific tissue transformation occurs when the body attempts to protect itself from heat and chemical irritation by thickening the cell walls.
 Resulting mutations often lead to uncontrolled cell division and the formation of malignant lesions in the tongue and gums.

-the cells and tissues of the oral cavity, the mouth and the lungs are altered by inhalation from e-cigarettes.
+The cells and tissues of the oral cavity, the mouth and the lungs are altered by inhalation from e-cigarettes.

 Lung tissues appear equally vulnerable to the toxicological profile of modern vaping products.
 Researchers identified DNA strand breaks in bronchial epithelial cells following repeated exposure to flavored nicotine liquids.
 These findings suggest that flavor additives, once thought to be food-safe, transform into hazardous compounds when heated and inhaled.
 Laboratory mice used in the UNSW experiments developed lung nodules at a rate nearly identical to those exposed to conventional cigarette smoke.